thewca/wca-regulations/wca-regulations_2012.md

 - 10c) Puzzles may be in any orientation at the end of the solve.
 - 10d) All pieces of a puzzle must be fully attached to the puzzle in their required positions.
 Exceptions: see Article 5 Puzzle defects.
 - 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below:
     - 10e1) For each two adjacent parts (e.g. two parallel adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Article 10f, the puzzle shall be considered to require one additional move to solve (Half Turn Metric).
-[NOTE: what is a Half Turn Metric?
+[NOTE BY SARAH: what is a Half Turn Metric?
 Is this described elsewhere in the document?
 If not, define it here.
 As a general rule, all specialised terminology should be defined at the point in the document that where it first appears, even if said definition is merely a reference to another part of the document.]
     - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
     - 10e3) If one move is required, the puzzle shall be considered solved with a penalty of 2 seconds.
     - 10e4) If more than one move is required, the solve is ruled DNF.